JonathanLavoy/Referrals-Dashboard/README.md

 # Referrals-Dashboard
-Example of a real dashboard showing analysis of data for referrals to a medical practice, utilized by C suite executives.
+Example of a real dashboard showing analysis of data for referrals to a medical practice, utilized by C-suite executives.

 This is data analysis of incoming patient referrals to a gastroenterologist practice.
 Data for this report has been generated using random numbers and names to ensure confidentiality although formats of data have remained the same to best replicate real development of this dashboard.

 Data Comes from an Electronic Medical Records system which outputs as a schedule audit report for 13 months of data.
 This data contains appointment time, appointment creation time, and other appointment details including activity type, status, and most importantly for this analysis, it includes referring physician data.
+(Example Referral Data Sheet.xlxs)

 Data is cleaned and staged into a staging file using PDS DASH.
 (PDS DASH is used purely as a tool for automation of this dashboard.
 All cleaning and staging of this data is done in Excel with PDS DASH facilitating it.)